Biden courts battleground state Black voters with two big speeches

 Throughout the weekend, Mr. Biden thanked Black voters for helping him win in 2020, and said they would be the reason Trump "is going to be a loser again."

-During his NAACP speech, Biden leaned into contrasts between himself and Trump that could appeal to Black voters.
+During his NAACP speech, Biden leaned into contrasts setting him apart from Trump for Black voters.
 After he touted his appointment of Kentaji Brown Jackson as the first Black woman on the U.S. Supreme Court, Mr. Biden asked the NAACP dinner crowd of over 4,600 attendees if Trump won a second term, "Who do you think he'll put on the Supreme Court?
 You think he'll put anybody who has a brain?"

 Later on, while noting how Trump has said he would pardon convicted January 6 rioters, Mr. Biden asked the crowd to consider a hypothetical.